CROSSTIME HEALTH RISK

 Dreamed 1999/7/23 by Chris Wayan

 Basically what I have here is... back issues of the universe!
-No, make that universes.
+No, make that multiverse.

 To fix the problem, you should visualize and seek out only HEALTHY alter egos; better yet, seek ones who can cure already-rooted illnesses.
 It should be quite possible--after all, shamans have been using exactly these techniques for eons.

 My girlfriend and I go investigate rumors of a shaman who could help teach the physicists what they need to know.
 S/he lives near the university, in a nearly windowless concrete hut on a street corner.
-Murals--painted by the current resident or much older?
+It's covered with huge murals--painted by the current residents, or much older?
 Have a 1950s look, though spraycanned I think.
 Dark sky, flying saucers, squiggly nebulae like squid--which all look the same, as if stenciled.
-Some words also stenciled on repeatedly, mostly one like BLAINE or CLAINE, which at first I tried to read as BLAME or CLAIM but later realized was a proper name.
-The words and logos form a rough grid--is this a CALENDAR?
-I think so!
-A schedule of the groups or classes this guy teaches here!
-Quite extensive too.

 NOTES IN THE MORNING

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books